creatorip1/sip-stack/README.md

    * *SecretKey*
 2. Repository path as variable *RepoForSipMiddlewareApp*

 Download the sip-stack repo and check the [constants](constants.js) based on region you are creating the stack.
 Build the Docker using docker build.
+If you are using *us-west-2* zone you can continue with next step without any changes.

 ``` docker build -t sip-middleware-app . ```